Brishawon/WHSTechNotes/journal.md

 The tecnology i will usd is my own reason why is i could go on any site, on theres is will have options on it.

+# March 2, 2026

+Computer Technician
+Qualifications
+Candidate must have satisfactory outcome of fingerprinting background check Extensive knowledge of Microsoft and Mac OS in regards to installation, configuration and maintenance Understanding of mechanical, electronic and computer principles as applied to the repair and maintenance of computers and peripherals
+19 more items(s)

+Information Technology Support Technician
+The IT Support Technician requires a technical professional with experience supporting customers through provisioning/de-provisioning and maintenance of multiple hardware platforms and their related software
+Break/Fix
+Imaging computers and deploying software
+6 more items(s)